matloff/dbgR/README.md

 ```

 which instructs the tool to run ("rn") the expression **f()**.
-(No arguments in this particular call, but of course you could have
+No arguments in this particular call, but of course you could have
 some for other functions.

-Any R command can be run here.)
+Any R command can be run here, not just a function call.
 </li> </p>

 <li> You can then type **n** for next line, **c** for continue,